slip-slap/slip-slap.github.io/_posts/os/toolkit/git/2017-05-29-pl-tool-git-three-trees.md

 Git is all about the three trees: working directory, index, and HEAD, and all the operations is for them.

+1. Working directory: The other trees store their content in an efficient but inconvient manner, inside the *.git* folder.

+- The working directory unpacks them into actual files, which makes it much easizer for you to edit them.
+Think of the working directory as a *sandbox*, where you can try changes out before commiting them to you staging area.

+2. Index:  The *index* is your proposed next commit.
+We've also been referring to this concept as Git's "Staging Area" as this is what Git looks at when you run git commit.

 <img align="left" src="{{IMAGE_PATH}}/git/git-three-trees.png" />